How To Generate A Windows 10 Performance Test Report

 This is the pop-up that will appear when you press the Windows key + R

-To start an exam, you may press the Windows button and enter “perfmon” or press Windows button plus R to launch a run window and write the exact term.
+To start an exam, you may press the Windows button and enter “perfmon” or press Windows button plus R to launch a run window and write the precise term.

 start system performance test

 The exam will then commence.
 After about 60 seconds, you can click on ”Reports”, ”System”, and finally ”System Performance”.
-This will open the report so you can evaluate it.
+This will open the report so you can assess it.

 viewing the system report